 -

 This is a hodge-podge of imaginary characters, some related to each other, some linked to public domain images, and mostly created during development for testing purposes.
 There was an initial attempt to create a storyline for the first few persons that were input.
 It's actually a pretty interesting story.
-No connection to the persons depicted in the public domain photos of whoever was actually in those photos.
+There's no connection between the persons depicted in the public domain photos and the fictional people in the sample tree.

 -